buildbot/buildbot/master/docs/manual/cmdline.rst

     buildslave restart [--nodaemon] BASEDIR

-This restarts a buildslave which is already running.
+This restarts a worker which is already running.
 It is equivalent to a ``stop`` followed by a ``start``.

 The option `--nodaemon` option has the same meaning as for ``start``.

-.. bb:cmdline:: stop (buildslave)
+.. bb:cmdline:: stop (worker)

 stop
 ~~~~

-This terminates the daemon buildslave running in the given directory.
+This terminates the daemon worker running in the given directory.

 .. code-block:: none